-Use the google map app if you have a smartphone.
-If you don’t want to use your data allowance, it’s possible to save maps to use offline.
+If you have a smartphone and don’t want to use your data allowance, it’s possible to save a Google map of London to use offline.

 How to save a google map to use offline

-1. Open the app.
+1. Open the Google Maps app.
 (You need to sign into your google account).

 2. Zoom into the area you want to download.

 4. You will see a ‘Download this area?’ message at the top.
-It tells you how much space the map will take and how much space you have available.
-You have the option of zooming in or out if you want a bigger or smaller area.
-Downloading the area with the M25 motorway uses approximately 295MB
+It tells you how much space the map will take and how much space available on your phone.
+Zoom in or out if you want a bigger or smaller area.

 Google offline maps expire after 29 days.

-If downloading google maps is too much of a faff, an alternative is the free Citymaps2go London map app from Ulmon.
+If downloading a google map is too much of a faff, an alternative is the free Citymaps2go London map app from Ulmon.
 It doesn’t list all streets, but it’s good enough for a general sightseeing/walking map.